 So you have successfully arrived at your dream destination!
 What’s next?
 Spontaneity is great, however you need to have a plan when it comes to things to do in your destination.
 Make a list with all the touristy places you want to check out and book out well in advance some of them, so you won’t have to stay lined-up in queues waiting for admission tickets.
 Not trying to undermine the importance of popular tourist attractions here, however I find less touristy places more interesting and exciting.
 Feeling like a local means you’ve blended in and you also avoided hectic places.
 Experience the city more authentically, stay away from the tourist traps and don’t hesitate to ask around!
 Even though it’s a good idea to complete your “to do” research beforehand, asking the locals for tips is awesome, since they know their city inside out.
 Seek restaurants, bars, clubs, theaters, flea markets and shops that are not as crowded as the touristy places.

 Literally.
 Imagine having to stroll around the city under the sun’s heat (or the unbearable cold, for that matter) trying to unleash your inner Marco Polo spirit, curious with a thirst for exploration, while carrying around your backpack, shopping bags, or even a suitcase!
 All these things shouldn’t weigh you down when it comes to exploring a brand new place and you shouldn’t have to worry about such things.
 Tourists would be delighted to know that City Lockers is helping them cope with the hassle of carrying around their luggage.
+If you need your own personal lockerbox in Thessaloniki we’ve got you covered!
 The experience is 100% automatic; all you have to do is download the City Lockers app, create your account and drop off your stuff!
 Simple, right?
 Located in the heart of Thessaloniki, nearby several historical and cultural sights, accessible with all transportation means and on foot.
 Leave your worries behind and enjoy your stay ☺

 So, click here to download the app before you reach to Thessaloniki airport and just use your locker to store your bags and luggage.